 Who am I

 I'm a native of Ottawa-Gatineau.
 I grew up, went to school here.
 When I started mountain biking in 1986 on a 23", pink Nishiki mountain bike, I never saw any other people on mountain bike, only riders ob the scenic roadways.
 I worked at a local bike store, Rebec & Kroes after University before getting my first job as an Industrial Designer, and quickly starting my own consulting company.
+I updated my career recently and started as the Design Director for a SaaS company and I’m building a team to help take the company to the next level.
 I never really left my home, because the outdoor lifestyle has always been so great.

-In 2018 I certified with PMBI as an instructor and founded a new instruction company, Ride Ottawa, with 2 friends.
+In 2017 I certified with PMBI as an instructor and founded a new instruction company, Ride Ottawa, with 2 friends.
 Why?
 Well, we couldn't take any lessons locally because we couldn't find any qualified instructors.
 So we decided to change that. in March 2017 on our annual trip southern Utah, we got to talking after some IPA's and conclude that our local bike scene in Ottawa-Gatineau could only grow a certain way without qualified, professional mountain bike instructors.
 We decided that if we wanted instruction, then others must be looking for it too.
-So we laid-out a 2 year trainman plan to certify with PMBIA, get first-aid and safety training, get permission to teach on our local public and private trail networks, and to build a business.
+So we laid-out a 2 year training plan to certify with PMBIA, get first-aid and safety training, get permission to teach on our local public and private trail networks, and to build a business.
 Our BIG goal is to build a better riding community by providing professional instruction so riders can improve and be in love with mountain biking like we are.
 I've been a decent, all-mountain rider for a long time, but now I'm working hard on new skills and higher levels of fitness to be a great rider.
+This year in 2020 I’m working on my Ontario Cycling Coaches Certificate courses and certifying Level 2 PMBIA as we further develop our Ride Ottawa course curriculum and refine our coaching for the increasing number ps of advanced riders that are tapping us to help them meet their race and ride goals.

 Where Am I